 Polygon Mapping Use Cases by Industry

 Using Disa’s patented clustering algorithm, insurance underwriters and claims managers can design polygons that accurately map insurers and improve policy conditions.
-Underwriters can use location-driven insights to identify area clusters that are high crime zones, prone to natural disasters to mitigate any risk of fraudulent claims.
+Underwriters can use location-driven insights to identify area clusters that are high crime zones and prone to natural disasters to mitigate any risk of fraudulent claims.

 Polygon mapping also ensures that an optimal number of field agents are aligned to every territory cluster.
 It helps in spotting gaps in agent assignment and resource optimization.
 Leaders gain full visibility of field agent activity on a map within every polygon.